rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 Whether we like it or not, this is the
  *great filter* -- energy money --
- and the survival of our civilization depends on overcoming this problem.
+ and the survival of our civilization depends on overcoming the problem of fiat money.
 Civilization cannot advance when parasitic bureaucrats attempt to play God through vain attempts